meteoinfo/MIML/README.md

 Documentation
 -------------

-Learn more about MeteoInfo and miml in its official documentation at http://meteothink.org/
+Learn more about MeteoInfo and MIML in its official documentation at http://meteothink.org/

 License
 -------

-Copyright 2019, miml Developers
+Copyright 2019, MIML Developers

 Licensed under the LGPL License, Version 3.0 (the "License");
 you may not use this file except in compliance with the License.